mvysny/karibu-dsl/karibu-dsl/README.md

 }
 ```

+For Vaadin 23 use `karibu-dsl-v23` instead (starting with Karibu-DSL 1.1.3).

 > Note: obtain the newest version from the latest tag name above

 Maven: Karibu-DSL is in Maven-Central, just add Karibu-DSL to your project as a dependency: